 There are a new and improved 2D drawing capabilities, which include a new Grease Pencil.
 Grease Pencil is a powerful and new 2D animation system that was added, with a native 2D grease pencil object type, modifier, and shader effects.
 In a nutshell, it helps to create a user-friendly interface for the 2D artist.

-Blender 2.8 introduces ‘collections’, a new concept that lets you organize your scene with the help of Collections and View Layers.
+Blender 2.8 beta introduces ‘collections’, a new concept that lets you organize your scene with the help of Collections and View Layers.

-Blender 2.8 comes with a new feature called Cycles that includes new principled volume and hair shaders, bevel and ambient occlusion shaders, along with many other improvements and optimizations.
+Blender 2.8 beta comes with a new feature called Cycles that includes new principled volume and hair shaders, bevel and ambient occlusion shaders, along with many other improvements and optimizations.

-- Multi-object editing: Blender 2.8 comes with multiple-object editing that allows you to enter edit modes for multiple objects together.
+- Multi-object editing: Blender 2.8 beta comes with multiple-object editing that allows you to enter edit modes for multiple objects together.

 For more information, check out the official Blender 2.8 beta release notes.